 The FNK Ministry Team has discerned several areas of the ministry’s life that it is actively developing.
-A one-time United Thank Offering grant from the Episcopal Church for capital improvements is helping to provide the physical environment necessary to deepen the ministry and widen its circle of beneficiaries.
+A one-time United Thank Offering grant from the Episcopal Church for capital improvements helped to provide the physical environment necessary to deepen our ministry and widen its circle of beneficiaries.
 Two specific areas for deepening are: 1) food production (urban community garden) and 2) deepening relationships with our parish partners and weekly guests (gathering and work space).

 The FNK Ministry Team also wants to deepen and widen its program by investing in its relationships with guests and volunteers.
 The kitchen provides a unique opportunity to come together around common interests (mission, Gospel faithfulness, addressing real human need) across cultural differences that in other circumstances divide rather than unite.
 The team sees transformative potential in deepening their relationship with their parish partners and guests – providing opportunities to know one another better, regularly engage the practice of Gospel-Based Discipleship, and together confront and move beyond racism.
 There are countless opportunities to more deeply involve parish partners and guests beyond tasks associated with making a meal, such as building relationships with new volunteers, fundraising, tilling soil, tending the compost pile, distributing food city-wide.
 We want to move from simple task-allocation to a deep, real invitation to work together – ministry team, parish partners, guests — in all aspects of our mission work.
 We see the potential result of this harder relationship-building work and the bringing together of a more diverse collection of gifts and talents as nothing less than transformational to us all.